PDF Password Protection and Encryption

 PDF Encryption Software

 Adobe Acrobat software may be used to add strong encryption and passwords to PDF files, but it is expensive for a small business.
-Adobe Acrobat DC (Document Cloud) (version 12) Standard desktop full version price is $299, the Pro desktop full version price is $449.
+Adobe Acrobat DC (Document Cloud) (version 12) Standard desktop full version annual plan price is $156, the Pro desktop full version annual plan price is $180.

 Our choice for adding PDF password protection with AES 128-bit and AES 256-bit encryption is PDF-XChange Editor from Tracker Software.